ARTICLE I: NAME

 E. Ex-officio Members

-Individuals are eligible to be elected to serve on Staff Senate:
+Individuals are eligible to serve on Senate if they:

 A. Voting Membership